BIMSBbioinfo/bimsbbioinfo.github.io/team.markdown

 ##### Ricardo Wurmus

 Ricardo provides IT support for BIMSB scientists.
-He has extensive experience in Linux and programming.
+He has extensive experience in GNU/Linux system administration (RHCE) and programming.
+He is a Free Software enthusiast and enjoys hacking hardware.

 ##### Previous Work Experience: